DR. WALTER MILTON, JR.

 Lisa served as the Director of Education at Mathews Dickey Boys and Girls Club.

 She is also the proud CEO of One-L Group, which is a new, innovative publishing firm, which offers opportunities in the realm of consultation around organizational development, financial management, and professional editing.

-Carleen’s career has crisscrossed media and education.
-She served as Associate Director of Communications for national public radio station Jazz 91.9 FM WCLK and the Division of Communication Arts at Clark Atlanta University.
-During her tenure, she served as an adjunct professor, teaching media and journalism courses, station manager of Clark Atlanta University Television (CAU-TV) – one of two educational access television stations cablecast in the City of Atlanta on the Comcast cable system and provided hands-on training opportunities in television production to radio/television/film, mass media majors.
-Carleen also produced and hosted a public affair show titled ATL Insider.
-The weekly, 30-minute program was the result of a partnership with Atlanta’s WB affiliate.
-For five years, she led a production team of students to produce, write and host the weekly program.
-Her guests included: local, state and national leaders; entrepreneurs; speakers; authors; and entertainers.
-The show received several regional Emmy nominations.
+Clark Atlanta University provided the ideal environment for this creative professional, allowing her skill sets and talents in one area to enhance the other.
+Carleen served as Associate Director of Communications for Jazz 91.9 FM WCLK, an NPR station licensed to the University, and for the Division of Communication Arts.
+During her tenure, she worked as an adjunct professor, teaching media and journalism courses.
+Additionally, she served as station manager of Clark Atlanta University Television (CAU-TV) – one of two educational access television stations cablecast in the City of Atlanta on the Comcast cable system.
+Carleen and her staff provided hands-on training opportunities in television production to radio/television/film, mass media majors.

 Vernon C. BlanD

 BH365 Trainer-Southeast Region